Can Tooth Decay Cause Headaches? Uncovering the Surprising Connection!

 Additionally, infections caused by advanced tooth decay can spread, affecting other areas of the body and worsening the overall discomfort.

-Understanding the connection between tooth decay and headaches highlights the importance of timely dentistry interventions to prevent these systemic effects.
+Understanding the connection between tooth decay and headaches highlights the importance of timely dental interventions to prevent these systemic effects.

 2. Can Cavities Cause Headaches?